rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Trends.md

 ---

-4. **Map:** Overall, the town centre has experienced significant growth, with the addition of many new facilities and commercial establishments.
+4. **Map:** Overall, the town centre has experienced significant growth, with the addition of many new facilities(amenities) and commercial establishments.
 What was once a small shopping district has now transformed into a bustling urban centre with a wide variety of services and entertainment options.